Ad1020/working_capital_dividends/README.md

 # Working Capital and Dividend Policy

-This repository contains the code and data used for the project **“Working Capital and Dividend Policy: Evidence from U.S. Firms”**, conducted as part of the *Advanced Programming* course at HEC Lausanne (UNIL).
+This repository contains the code used for the project **“Working Capital and Dividend Policy: Evidence from U.S. Firms”**, conducted as part of the *Advanced Programming* course at HEC Lausanne (UNIL).